Luge great Zoeggeler eyes one more golden moment

 Zoeggeler, whose Olympic golds came in 2002 and 2006 - only German great Georg Hackl has more with three - has enjoyed a consistent season with two World Cup wins and two podium finishes.

-His performances earned him second place overall behind defending Olympic champion and gold medal favorite Felix Loch of Germany.
+His performances earned him second place overall behind defending Olympic champion and gold medal favourite Felix Loch of Germany.

 In the final race before Sochi, Zoeggeler claimed a third European title.